 Annex 3 Distribution evaluation engine

 The flow chart for the DEE is shown in Fig. 17.
-A fit-of-goodness test can be performed either by the chi-squared test or by the Kolmogorov-Smirnov algorithm (used in SEAMCAT).
+A fit-of-goodness test can be performed either by the chi-squared test or by the Kolmogorov-Smirnov algorithm .

 This algorithm basically tests if a random sample of observations conform to a pre-specified cumulative distribution.
 The pre-defined distribution can be continuous, discrete or hybrid.
 Thus, the chi-squared method is very versatile and a single algorithm is proposed for use within DEE for testing all possible types of probability distribution functions.